VimsRocz/IMU/README.md

 run_triad_only
 ```

 All output files are written to the `results/` directory.
-When a matching
-ground truth file such as `STATE_X001.txt` is available the script
+The scripts first
+look for `STATE_<id>.txt` and fall back to `STATE_X001.txt` when a dataset does
+not provide its own truth file.
+If such a reference is found
-automatically calls `validate_with_truth.py` to compare the estimated trajectory
+`validate_with_truth.py` is invoked automatically to compare the estimated
-against it.
-The validation summary and plots are saved alongside the exported
+trajectory against it.
+The validation summary and plots are saved alongside the
-`.mat` files in `results/`.
+exported `.mat` files in `results/`.
 `validate_with_truth.py` requires the reference latitude, longitude and origin
 to be specified via `--ref-lat`, `--ref-lon` and `--ref-r0` or embedded in the
 estimate file.
 If none are provided the script exits with an error.